montagejs/collections/README.md

 ### Sorted Set and Sorted Map

-A binary splay tree is a balanced binary tree that rotates the most frequently used items toward the root such that they can be accessed the most quickly.  `sorted-set` and `sorted-map` are backed by a splay tree.
+A binary splay tree is a balanced binary tree that rotates the most frequently used entries toward the root such that they can be accessed the most quickly.  `sorted-set` and `sorted-map` are backed by a splay tree.

 All map implementations use an underlying set implementation.
-Any map can be implemented trivially atop a set by wrapping `compare`, `equals`, or `hash` to operate on the key of an item.
+Any map can be implemented trivially atop a set by wrapping `compare`, `equals`, or `hash` to operate on the key of an entry.

 The sorted set has a `root` node.
 Each node has a `left` and `right` property, which may be null.
 Nodes are returned by all of the "find"